junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — Committee on the Judiciary.
 Reported by Senator Durbin with an amendment in the nature of a substitute.
 Without written report.
 - 2022-06-14 — Committee on the Judiciary.
 Reported by Senator Durbin with an amendment in the nature of a substitute.
 Without written report.
 - 2022-06-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 419.
+- 2022-08-01 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3826; text: CR S3826)
+- 2022-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3826; text: CR S3826)